-That’s why collectors make up their own strategies to separate their holy grails (like a vintage Christian Lacroix cross choker) from everyday essentials (the Mejuris, Missomas, Ana Luisas & Co.).
+That’s why serious collectors make up their own strategies to separate their holy grails (like a vintage Christian Lacroix cross choker) from everyday essentials (the Mejuris, Missomas, Ana Luisas & Co.).
 I keep most of my jewelry — 200 pieces and counting — on a three-tiered stand, in several trinket trays, and in a mini curio cabinet.
-This helps me know, say, where my special-occasion shrimp earrings are (a gilded tabletop tray next to a checkered cocktail ring).
+This helps me know, say, the precise location of special-occasion shrimp earrings (a gilded tabletop tray next to a checkered cocktail ring).
 But there are those who prefer the “all in one place” direction (think of celebs’ jewelry “islands,” as seen on their closet tours).
-Whichever works best for you will largely depend on what you have.
-Take stock of your jewelry first, and then check out the boxes, trays, and catchalls down below.
-These are the picks the pros use, recommended to us by jewelry designers (plus an honorable mention of my own).
+Whichever setup works best for you will largely depend on what you have.
+Take stock of your jewelry first, and then check out the boxes, trays, and catchalls listed below, which have been recommended to us by jewelry designers, professional organizers, and me, an obsessive collector.

 What we’re looking for

 Then there’s the presentation to consider.
 “Storage is really about compliance,” explains Ope Omojola, founder of Octave Jewelry.
 “If there’s a really amazing piece of storage that is perfect and works really well in the abstract, but you’re never going to use it or you hate how it looks, then it’s not for you.”
-There’s an argument for clear organizers to get a glimpse of everything you own (but these can feel a little crafty) — a see-through lid might be more than enough to see your most-used pieces.
-Meanwhile, a mirror makes trying on easy, like you’re sitting at a jeweler’s counter.
+There’s an argument for clear organizers to get a glimpse of everything you own, but these can feel a little crafty — a see-through lid might be more than enough to help you keep track of your most-worn pieces.
+Meanwhile, an attached mirror makes trying on easy, like you’re sitting at a jeweler’s counter.

-Division of storage space: We’ve covered the exterior, but the interior’s just as important.
+We’ve covered the exterior, but the interior’s just as important.
 Sure, you can do what Jennifer Behr, founder of an eponymous accessories line, does: Keep pieces that are fine or demi-fine in the boxes they came in and tape a small picture of the contents to the outside to know what’s what.
 Or follow Jill Martinelli of Lady Grey’s example: She stores her treasures individually in tiny plastic bags.
 But the best jewelry organizers will do this job for you with different compartments, tiers, rows, and partitions — the goal is to have each piece in its own place.
-As we considered which of the below organizers deserved which titles, this is what separated the ones that earned the top spot from others that were included as options.
+As we considered which of the below organizers deserved which titles, a well-designed interior is what separated the ones that earned the top spot.
 For each pick, we made sure to mention if the organizer has earring slots, necklace hooks, sections for bracelets, and so on.

-Size: For practicality’s sake, a jewelry organizer should be able to hold a lot without taking up a whole lot of space.
+For practicality’s sake, a jewelry organizer should be able to hold a lot without taking up a whole lot of space.
 Here’s where I have to confess that I’m anti-armoire.
 They seem smart in theory, but the problem is that they’re full-on pieces of furniture, meaning an armoire is hard to move around (and even harder to match with the rest of your furnishings).
-Instead, free up floor space with a wider, wall-mounted organizer.
-Also take into consideration that your dresser countertop might need rearranging if you choose a box, while catchalls can sit on top of anything.
+Instead, I prefer to free up floor space with a wider, wall-mounted organizer.
+Also take into consideration that the top of your dresser might need rearranging if you choose a box, while catchalls can sit on top of almost anything.
 To help you choose between our picks, we included the measurements for all the organizers on this list.

 Best overall jewelry organizer